Experimental demonstration of non-local magic in a superconducting quantum processor: RDM purity from global measurement data

 In case of the direct method for measuring non-local magic, we measure the subsystem purity $\pur(\psi_A)$ with $\psi_A:=\Tr_B (\ketbra{\psi})$ to extract the value of the Schmidt coefficient.
 Analogously to the global system purity, partial purity can be measured via Randomized Clifford Measurements using the following formula~\cite{Brydges_Elben_Jurcevic_Vermersch_Maier_Lanyon_Zoller_Blatt_Roos_2019}:

 where the authors used generic randomized unitaries to compute this quantity.
-However, the same result holds if one restricts the unitary gate set to be taken from the Clifford group, as it is a unitary 3-design \cite{Webb_2016}.
+However, the same result holds if one restricts the unitary gate set to be taken from the Clifford group, as it is a unitary 3-design ~\cite{Webb_2016}.
 The prefactors in terms of Hamming weight of strings $\vert \vert \vec{\textbf{s}} \vert \vert$ are defined as $\vert \vert \vec{\textbf{s}} \vert \vert_2 = \sum_{i = 1}^{n} s_{1}^{i} \oplus s_{2}^{i}$ where $\vert \vert \vec{\textbf{s}} \vert $ where the $\oplus$ symbol represents the modulo 2 sum or XOR between the bit strings.
 Note that in the RCM protocol the expression for evaluating the stabilizer purity involves the prefactor $\vert \vert \vec{\textbf{s}} \vert \vert_4$, involving XOR operations between 4 bit strings.

-One recovers the subsystem probability outcomes as the marginal probability distributions of the global measurement outcomes, thereby using the same data taken to measure the purity and magic of the global state, as seen in the following calculation:
+One recovers the subsystem probability outcomes as the marginal probability distributions of the global measurement outcomes, thereby using the same data taken to measure the purity non-stabilizerness of the global state, as seen in the following calculation:

 Therefore, summing over all possible outcomes of one of the two qubits we reconstruct the partial probability distribution on the other qubit as